chen0040/java-basic-blockchain/README.md

 This will start the second block chain node at http://localhost:3089 and uses the node at http://localhost:3088 as the seed node to broadcast its ip address.

+The following api is available for the block chain:

+* http://localhost:3088/mine: mine by running proof-of-work
+* http://localhost:3088/nodes/resolve: achieve consensus in the block chain network by resolving conflicts
+* http://localhost:3088/transactions/new: add a new transaction to the block chain
+* http://localhost:3088/chain: return the chain stored in the node
+* http://localhost:3088/nodes: return the list of nodes participating in the block chain